Categories

 With the influx of illegal migrants and in view of the wide spread fraud in the 2020 election, a great concern has arisen regarding the integrity of our national election system.
 What is herein is to suggest a solution to that dilemma.

-What is a database, you ask?
-It is an electronic filing organization that provides entree point access to “External-Master Records” which in turn provide navigatable link chains to more “Internal-Detail Records”.
-A database “schema diagram” is a map of the accessibility & connectivity of “record-types” contained within the database.
-Think of a “record-type” as a single template representing any number of records consisting of the same record format, a “record” being defined as a fixed length string of data broken into contiguous fixed length data fields, each data field consisting of a contiguous fixed length string of textual characters.
-Record-type accessibility is accomplished in one of two ways:
+As a side note, think of a “record-type” as a single template or layout representing any number of records consisting of the same record format.
+If you wish, you can call a “record-type” a “record-template” .
+A “record” is defined as a fixed length string of data broken into contiguous fixed length “data fields”, with each “data field” consisting of a contiguous fixed length string of textual characters.

 1) externally via a unique key field, such records being called “external master” records, or